Intrinsic tension in the supernova sector of the local Hubble constant measurement and its implications: Acknowledgments

 \section{Acknowledgments}

 This work was supported by a VILLUM FONDEN Investigator grant (project number 16599).
 RW thanks Adriano Agnello, Charlotte Angus, Christa Gall, Darach Watson, Luca Izzo and Nandita Khetan for discussions, and David Jones for constructive comments.
+The authors thank the anonymous referee for constructive comments which helped improve this work.